mcore1976/ledbanner/README.md

 Simple ATTINY85 and daisy chained LED modules MAX7219 based LED banner with scroll

-The source code file "main2.c" supports more than 250 characters text length in ATTINY85.
-The "main.c" was a prototype code used for YT video.
+The source code file "main2.c" supports text even 5000 characters long and LED matrix up to 32 modules with ATTINY85 .
+The "main.c" was a prototype code used for YT video, please do not use it...

 Upload the code to  ATTINY85 chip by "compileattinyXXX" script, connect all  MAX7219 modules in "daisy chain" ( up to 16 supported )